 Former deputy commissioner persisted to create parks and trails

 Steve Thorne knew members of the Grand Portage Band of Chippewa from his time working on Indian law while in the Minnesota Attorney General’s Office in the 1970s.
 “I really valued all my experience in Indian Country,” Thorne says.
-“They deserve a lot more respect that what they get.”
+“They deserve a lot more respect than what they get.”

 A decade or so later, when Thorne became deputy commissioner of the Minnesota Department of Natural Resources, those relationships proved key to a major achievement: The first-of-its-kind—and perhaps only—partnership between a state and a tribal nation to create a state park.